An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Related Work

 \section{Related Work}

 There has been much research in the bug-prediction field by focusing on different aspects using diverse granularity levels and various techniques \cite{hall2011systematic,hosseini2017systematic,wahono2015systematic,li2020systematic}.
-Previous studies can be categorized from different aspects such as working on the characteristics of source code \cite{khomh2012exploratory,palomba2018diffuseness,bacchelli2010popular,bavota2012does,pai2007empirical,spadini2018relation,rahman2019source} or the bug description \cite{sun2019bug,wang2010detect,khatiwada2018just}.
+Previous studies can be categorized from different aspects such as bug reproducibility~\cite{sahoo2010empirical}, working on the characteristics of source code \cite{khomh2012exploratory,palomba2018diffuseness,bacchelli2010popular,bavota2012does,pai2007empirical,spadini2018relation,rahman2019source}, or bug description \cite{sun2019bug,wang2010detect,khatiwada2018just}.
 From the source code granularity aspect, there has been research in file level \cite{zimmermann2007predicting,giger2011comparing}, package level \cite{zimmermann2007predicting}, class level \cite{shivaji2009reducing}, and method level \cite{giger2012method}.
-For bug severity prediction task, almost all of the existing works have leveraged bug report using natural language techniques or different classic and deep neural network models.
+For bug severity prediction tasks, almost all of the existing works have leveraged bug reports using natural language techniques or different classic and deep neural network models.
 In the rest of this section, we briefly discuss the related work on generic bug prediction, bug severity prediction, and static analysis tools.